jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Every transition to a new chapter in the story of technological Life is first filled with civil wars as old ideologies struggle to keep their tools alive.
 Eventually regular people start reaching for new levers of power as revolutions validate their pain and motivate the frontline to reach for new levers of power to kickstart the game of evolution.

 In its highest form, politics discusses what direction a society should take.
 Good politics is like a healthy nervous system directing resources to address the pain society feels.
 We today are feeling pain that is not being healed.
 Solving frontline pain will create the ladder to the Internet Age.
 And we need mixed-ideological politics to do it.

 Fuse our ideologies via a shared mission.
 Set the Progressives—who love being weird and creative—loose but focus their creativity to inventing an Internet Age civilization.
 Let the Conservatives—who love to build things for profit—be free, but make sure they only earn money when they build the new and improved civilization Progressives imagine.

 The lessons of every transition to a new age is the same; frontline pain is the definition of good and bad, because curing pain is a universal langauge for us, polar bears, and every other lifeform.
 Pain is Life's way of telling individuals to change their behavior before it's too late.
-Prior revolutions made sure human civilization validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of power to climb ladders in the game of evolution.
+Prior revolutions made sure human civilization validated frontline pain and encorporating their pain receptors into its nervous system so they can grab hold of new levers of pain curing power to new climb ladders in the game of evolution.

 We know have frontline feedback mechanisms in place for our military, legislature, executive, and consumer markets.
-While not perfect, we can tell our President what we think, we can critize our generals, we can vote on laws, and decide what products to buy.
-This means, like a violinst contending for first chair, we can peacefully fight back against antagonists when they use their position to prevent evolution.
+While not perfect, we can tell our President what we think, we can critize our generals, we can vote on laws, decide what products to buy, what medicine to take, and what martial art to learn.
+This means, like a violinist contending for first chair, we can peacefully fight back against antagonists when they use their position to prevent evolution.

 We don't yet have this power within our companies, bureaucracies, and jobs.

 In our jobs we're too often still old martial artists using one-sided tools and Cinderella without freedom to choose our adaptations.
 But, as the development of mixed-martial arts shows, Internet Age technology enables learning so much, any person can learn multiple techniques.
 Therefore we can change careers more often.
 Such cross-polination of tools and techniques in our economy might be called "bumblee economics".

-With the freedom to evolve in our jobs and careers we'll experience different roles from management to customer service, construction, to bureaucracy.
+With the freedom to evolve in our jobs and careers we'll experience different roles from management to customer service, construction to bureaucracy.
 This mix and match of jobs, techniques, and tools is the daily practice of mixed-ideological politics.

+Mixing the human body's adaptability to learn many techniques with a free mind willing to learn, will create a new, self-correcting, and sustainable political philosophy.
+Since mixed-ideological politics frees any person, whether short or tall, heavy or thin, aggressive or meek, can "mix and match" techniques and tools to find their niche and learn to live their Life more efficiently, be it sealing your windows, to inventing a new app.
+Sleeping better, or leaning a new language.

 So, you must be Cinderella, a mixed-martial artist trained to pickup whatever tools helps improve your future.
 You're a bumblebee rolling your own dice as you go from opportunity to opportunity in the search for the resources you need to find your niche and win the game of evolution.
 You'll need the help of creative Progressives and hard-working Conservatives to do it.
 This mixed-ideological politics is brought to you inside a nice new political philosophy called Techvolution.